-COMMERCIAL SALES PRACTICES FORMAT Name of Offeror SIN(s s) Clause 552.212-70 , Preparati g information for each SIN (c of sales to the general public st fiscal year: \$ offered.
-If you currently most recent 12 months of ed annual sales to the Govern hold a Federal Supply Sche of sales under that contract. dule contract for the SIN the SIN \$ SIN \$ are the discounts and an in any combination) offe (See definition of "conc scounting policies (standard y concessions which you off ered to any customer acquiriession" and "discount" in 55 er the Government equal to ng the same items regardles: 2.212-70.) or better than your best prices s of quantity or terms and co e (discount and concessions onditions?
-YES NO policies), provide inf the instructions at Fig. en discounting policies (stand formation as requested for ea gure 515.4-2, which is provious an equivalent format develo ch SIN (or group of SINs fo ded in this solicitation for yo r which the information is thour convenience.
-The inform ne same) in accordance with ation should be provided in Column 1 Customer Column 3 Quantity/Volume Column 4 FOB Term Column 5 Concessions Customer Discount Quantity/ volume rob term Concessions discounts (lower pric om your written policies or s es) or concessions than indic hich is provided in this solic ated?
-YESNO If YE ES, explain deviations in acco paragraphs (1) through (\$500,000.
+COMMERCIAL SALES PRACTICES FORMAT Name of Offeror SIN(s s) d Schedule), for additional in for which information is the st fiscal year: \$ In the event that a dollar valu ed catalog or market price du ing of the 12 month period.
+I sure of the sales, provide and offered.
+If you currently most recent 12 months of dule contract for the SIN the r the contract term, excludin e total projected annual sales SIN \$ SIN \$ are the discounts and any in any combination) offer (See definition of "conce y concessions which you offered to any customer acquiringssion" and "discount" in 55 er the Government equal to ng the same items regardles: 2.212-70.) n the event you do not have w or better than your best price s of quantity or terms and co e (discount and concessions onditions?
+YES NO (4) (a) Based on your written discounting policies (standard commercial sales practices in the event you do not have written discounting policies), provide information as requested for each SIN (or group of SINs for which the information is the same) in accordance with the instructions at Figure 515.4-2 , which is provided in this solicitation for your convenience.
+The information should be provided in the chart below or in an equivalent format developed by the offeror.
+Rows should be added to accommodate as many customers as required.
+Column 3 Quantity/Volume Column 4 FOB Term Column 5 Concessions Customer Discount Quantity/ volume rob term Concessions (b) Do any deviations from your written policies or standard commercial sales practices disclosed in the above chart ever result in better discounts (lower prices) or concessions than indicated?
+YESNO If YES, explain deviations in accordance with the instructions at Figure 515.4-2, which is provided in this solicitation for your convenience. paragraphs (1) through (\$500,000.
 You must also agreeing to a modification.
-The information is required expedite the review and require the information by the manufacturer directly of the requested information a listing of contact information in the control of the requested in the control of th Number.
-Part Number. ffered, if the manufacturer's from the manufacturer(s) fo s records for the purpose of vovernment to make a determould advise the manufacture edia with commercially ava e manufacturer's item(s) is buthe Government.
-In addition manufacturers whose producturer point, telephone number price or net prices. sales under any resulting con or Government access, at any verifying the information sub- nination that the offered price or(s) of this requirement.
+The information is required expedite the review and require the information by the manufacturer directly of the requested information a listing of contact informanufacturer's name, and (a) Manufacturer's Name (b) Manufacturer's Part (c) Dealer's/Reseller's P (d) Product Description. (e) Manufacturer's List 4) above for each item/SIN of obtain written authorization on, to the manufacturer's sale red in order to enable the Go processing of offers, you show the submitted on electronic metally to the Government.
+If the tion should be submitted to the mation regarding each of the ldress, the manufacturer's content of the ldress, the manufacturer's content of the ldress. ffered, if the manufacturer's from the manufacturer(s) fo s records for the purpose of vovernment to make a determould advise the manufacture edia with commercially avage manufacturer's item(s) is buthe Government.
+In addition manufacturers whose producturer point, telephone number price or net prices. sales under any resulting con or Government access, at any verifying the information sub- ination that the offered price er(s) of this requirement.
 The ilable spreadsheet(s).
-The in- peing offered by multiple deal or, you must submit the followants and/or services are included: atract are expected to exceed time before award or before mitted by the manufacturer. e is fair and reasonable.
-To e contracting officer may formation may be provided lers/resellers, only one copy ving information along with ded in the offer (include the (End of Format)
+The in- leing offered by multiple deal of you must submit the follow- lets and/or services are included our, and FAX number) for ea atract are expected to exceed time before award or before mitted by the manufacturer. e is fair and reasonable.
+To e contracting officer may formation may be provided lers/resellers, only one copy ving information along with ded in the offer (include the (1) Dealer 3/Reserver 3 p creentage discount from fist (End of Format)